 ON THE ISSUES

-A Bold plan for change
+A plan for change

 • Rising crime is endangering our families and neighborhoods.
 To make our streets safe again, we need to recruit more police and enforce our laws.